csankat92/Baseball_capstone/README.md

 Identifying a Success
 ---
 Before I can move on I had to classify what makes a major leaguer.
 Is it one season in the majors?
-How about 2 seasons?
+How about two seasons?
 Maybe a major leaguer is a player who hits over 50 homeruns in his career?

-Ultimately I decided to classify a major leaguer based on if a player has played 3 seasons in the majors or if they were in the minor leagues in 2015 and have 2 years of major league experience.
-My logic is often times major leaguers get injured and that can force a minor leaguer into the majors, thus 1 or 2 seasons shouldn't warrant a success.
-3 seasons indicates the player has showcased major league talent and proven he belongs in the major leagues.
+Ultimately I decided to classify a major leaguer based on if a player has played 3 seasons in the majors or if they were in the minor leagues in 2015 and have two years of major league experience.
+My logic is often times major leaguers get injured and that can force a minor leaguer into the majors, thus one or two seasons shouldn't warrant a success.
+Three seasons indicates the player has showcased major league talent and proven he belongs in the major leagues.
 Now some players simply aren't old enough to have played 3 seasons in the majors, but have major league talent and have the minor league statistics to back that up.
 In an attempt to include these players I created the criteria if a player plays in the minors in 2015 and has 2 seasons in the majors than he is a success.

 More Data Organizing
 ---